SharadhaKasiviswanathan/CS-535_Large-Scale-Data-Analysis-ExtraCredit/README.md

 1. **Scala-Python Integration**: The UDAF, implemented in Scala, integrates seamlessly with Python using PySpark.
 2. **Scalability**: Running the UDAF on EMR ensures it can handle large datasets efficiently.
 3. **Dynamic Configuration**: The script is portable across environments by dynamically specifying paths to the JAR file.

 ---

+## Conclusion
+This task demonstrates how to extend Spark’s functionality by creating a custom UDAF in Scala, integrating it with Python, and deploying it on EMR for scalable processing.
+The workflow involved writing the UDAF, compiling it into a JAR, linking it with PySpark, and running it on a distributed cluster.
+This project highlights the power of combining Spark, Scala, and Python for advanced data processing tasks.

+---